Benefits of WHO Medicines Prequalification

 - Strengthened regulatory capacity in low-income countries (LIC) by providing professional development and training for their national medicines regulators, and opportunities to participate in innovative regulatory initiatives.

-- Developed an effective mechanism that significantly reduces registration time for prequalified finished pharmaceutical products (FPPs) that helps minimize the time it takes to get medicines to those who need them.
-(A similar procedure is now being piloted for medicines with stringent regulatory authority approval.)
+- Developed an effective mechanism that significantly reduces registration time for prequalified and stringently-approved finished pharmaceutical products (FPPs) that helps minimize the time it takes to get medicines to those who need them.

 - Improved capacity to manufacture FPPs and active pharmaceutical ingredients to international standards by providing effective feedback and guidance during prequalification evaluation, and organizing training and technical assistance.
 The improved capacity is applicable not only to the FPP or API that has been submitted for evaluation but to any FPP or API that the manufacturer produces.